jotavetech/focus-pocus/README.md

 - [ ] Add custom timer settings.
 - [ ] Add groups for blocked websites list.
 - [ ] Add verification if you really want to give up.
-- [ ] Add support for other browsers
+- [ ] Add support for other browsers.
+- [ ] Add PT-BR language support.

 ### How to run locally